About LRTA

 Executive Members

-President: Jay McGurran has been a classroom and student services teacher at various schools throughout Louis Riel since 2010.
+President: Jay McGurran (he/him) has been a classroom and student services teacher at various schools throughout Louis Riel since 2010.

 Jay became an LRTA Council Representative in his first year of teaching and has previously served as Member at Large, Nominations and Resolutions Chair and Vice President Professional Development on the LRTA Executive.
 As President, he provides leadership and advocacy for the advancement of teacher welfare, as well as sitting as Co-Chairperson on the LRSD Workplace Safety and Health Committee.

-Vice President Collective Bargaining: Scott Wood is a teacher at Glenlawn Collegiate with over twenty years of teaching experience and has a keen interest in the Humanities.
+Vice President Collective Bargaining: Scott Wood (he/him) is a teacher at Glenlawn Collegiate with over twenty years of teaching experience and has a keen interest in the Humanities.

 Scott has been active in the LRTA since 2009.
 He has worked on numerous Association Committees and has been a member of the LRTA Executive since 2013.
 In his current role as Vice President Collective Bargaining, Scott is proudly working on behalf of all members to achieve improved working conditions.

-Secretary-Treasurer: Charmaine Rudnicki is an Early Years teacher at Shamrock School with more than 20 years of teaching experience.
+Secretary-Treasurer: Charmaine Rudnicki (she/her) is an Early Years teacher at Shamrock School with more than 20 years of teaching experience.
 She supported the LRTA for several years as a Council Representative.
 In 2016, she began working with the LRTA Executive as a Member-at-Large and for four years was the Resolutions and Nominations Chairperson.
 She is currently the Secretary-Treasurer.
 Charmaine has been a member of the PPDF Committee for several years and continues to work with members to address the concerns of our teachers.
 She has represented the LRTA as a delegate at the MTS AGM several times.

-Social Chairperson: Laurie Tyndall is a grade 5 teacher at École St. Germain.
+Social Chairperson: Laurie Tyndall (she/her/elle) is a grade 5 teacher at École St. Germain.
 Laurie became active in the LRTA when she started in the division in 2015 and was eager to learn more.
 She joined the Executive as Social Chairperson in the last few months of the 2021-2022 school year.
 She is looking forward to planning social events for all LRTA members.

-Indigenous Education: Rose Bird is a member of the Indigenous Education Support Team and has been with the division since 2012.
+Indigenous Education: Rose Bird (she/her) is a member of the Indigenous Education Support Team and has been with the division since 2012.
 Rose currently teaches the Indigenous Language and Culture Course at Dakota Collegiate and Nelson McIntyre Collegiate.
 Rose joined the LRTA Executive in 2023.

 Member at Large: Kim Melvin has been a teacher, coordinator and school administrator in the Louis Riel School Division for over 25 years.
 She has worked as a member of the LRTA Ad Hoc Women in Educational Leadership Committee since 2018.
 Kim joined the LRTA Executive as Member at Large in 2023.